Santa Cruz de Tenerife: Tourist sites

-Naval history

-Due to the strategic location of Tenerife on the route between the Mediterranean and the Americas, it was attacked a number of times by the English and the Dutch.
-In particular, Santa Cruz Bay was the scene of two notable naval engagements involving two of the most famous British admirals.

-In 1656, Admiral Robert Blake totally destroyed a Spanish silver fleet of 16 ships for the loss of none of his own, despite being under fire from shore batteries and attacking and withdrawing on the tide.
-50 years later, the British under John Jennings were defeated when they attacked the island on 6 November 1706 during the War of the Spanish Succession.

-In 1797 Admiral Horatio Nelson met with bloody defeat in an attempt to storm the harbour.
-It was at this battle that Nelson lost his right arm having been hit before he had stepped off the ship's boat.
-It was on Santiago's day and that is the reason for having Santiago's sword cutting the lion's head as a symbol of the British defeat.

 Symbols of Santa Cruz de Tenerife

 Seal

 The seal of Santa Cruz de Tenerife has the characteristic features of the Loyal, Noble, Invicta and very beneficial Town, Port and Plaza de Santa Cruz de Santiago de Tenerife.
 Curiously, it is not square or shield-shaped, but oval.
 In a blue background with anchors and castles have a green cross, the symbol of the Foundation Cross, which gave the city its name.
 Behind the cross is a sword of Santiago in red, reminiscent of the day in which the city of Santiago defeated Horatio Nelson.
-Under this sword are three lion heads facing right (the shield), which symbolizes the victories of the city over Nelson's English privateers, Blake and Jennings.
+Under this sword are three lion heads facing right (the shield), which symbolizes the victories over the attacks by Blake, Jennings and Nelson (the Spanish considered the 1657 attack a victory).
 It has castles, anchors and an island of silver.
 Also holds the Medal of Charity and the Crown.
 The crown of laurel and olive trees surrounding the shield is the symbol of victory for the city to each and every one of the attacks.